USS St. Lo: Battle off Samar

 St. Lo departed Seeadler Harbor on 12 October, to participate in the liberation of Leyte.
 Ordered to provide air coverage and close air support during the bombardment and amphibious landings, she arrived off Leyte on 18 October.
 She launched airstrikes in support of invasion operations at Tacloban, on the northeast coast of Leyte.
 Operating with Rear Admiral Clifton Sprague's escort carrier unit, "Taffy 3" (TU 77.4.3), which consisted of six escort carriers and a screen of three destroyers and four destroyer escorts, St. Lo steamed off the east coasts of Leyte and Samar and her aircraft sortied from 18 to 24 October, attacking enemy installations and airfields on Leyte and Samar islands.

 Steaming about 60 mi east of Samar, before dawn of 25 October, St. Lo launched a four-aircraft anti-submarine patrol while the remaining carriers of Taffy 3 prepared for the day's initial airstrikes against the landing beaches.
-The Battle off Samar began at 06:47, when Ensign Bill Brooks—piloting one of the TBF Avengers from St. Lo—reported sighting a large Japanese force comprising four battleships, eight cruisers and twelve destroyers approaching from the west-northwest, only 17 mi away.
+The Battle off Samar began at 06:47, when Ensign Bill Brooks – piloting one of the TBF Avengers from St. Lo – reported sighting a large Japanese force comprising four battleships, eight cruisers and twelve destroyers approaching from the west-northwest, only 17 mi away.
 At the same time, lookouts on St. Lo spotted the characteristic pagoda-like superstructures of Japanese battleships on the horizon.
 Rear Admiral Sprague ordered Taffy 3 to turn south at flank speed.
-Vice Admiral Takeo Kurita's force closed and by about 06:58 opened fire on the slow, outnumbered and outgunned ships of Taffy 3.
+But Vice Admiral Takeo Kurita's force opened fire at 06:58 on the slow, outnumbered and outgunned ships of Taffy 3.